TODO: Write about the project

 With my homeboard booting up, it's time to make it show something.
 Some day I'll build a net-boot capable system, but until then I'd like to have it do something, even if it's by installing a few services by hand.

-Starting with a base Raspbian Bookworm for Rpi Zero (32 bit), with no GUI:
+An Rpi Zero won't do much without one, so, starting with a base Raspbian Bookworm for Rpi Zero (32 bit), with no GUI:

 - Debug why the system doesn't boot, as with any new install